 1982 Mercury Capri RS 5.0 - Sold

-FWD for ease of drivingease of driving? you should take my taurus sho for a spin. get on it to hard without holding on tight and it happens to catch any traction at all, you switch lanes. (torque steer is "fun")if u hang out with FWD guys then you know what torque steer is.
+ease of driving? you should take my taurus sho for a spin. get on it to hard without holding on tight and it happens to catch any traction at all, you switch lanes. (torque steer is "fun")

 low power, open diff. fwds are forgiving but so is the same low power rwd too.